-As independent public accountants, we hereby consent to the use of our report and to all references to our Firm included in or made a part of this registration statement.
+As independent public accountants, we hereby consent to the use of our report on the December 31, 1997 financial statements of Wells Real Estate Investment Trust, Inc. and to all references to our firm included in or made a part of this registration statement.